 Extreme temperatures.
 Some districts are under-developed.

-Perfect place for history buffs and adventure enthusiasts.
-Nature admirers and peace seekers will fall in love with Rajasthan.
+Rajasthan is the perfect place for history buffs and adventure enthusiasts.
+Nature admirers and peace seekers are sure to fall in love with this quintessential land of Maharajas.

 No reviews yet

 Ask a question from people who travelled to Rajasthan recently